Flugelhorn Mouthpiece Specs

 German shank ~

-The German-sized shank measures 10mm (.394") at the set point.
+Rarest of the flugelhorn shanks, the German size starts at 10mm (.394") OD at the set point and tapers down from there.
 Flugelhorns with this taper are easily spotted because they accept a trumpet mouthpiece.
-Though quite common on European horns, especially Miraphones from Germany, it's rarely used on American flugs.
-Harrelson and Carol Brass typically ship two pipes with their flugelhorns; a larger pipe with German shank for using trumpet mouthpieces in a pinch plus a smaller pipe for Yamaha shanks.
-Special order only.
+Though sometimes used on European horns, especially Miraphones from Germany, it's rarely used on American flugs.
+Harrelson and Carol Brass often ship two pipes with their flugelhorns: a 10mm pipe with tapered German shank to use trumpet mouthpieces in a pinch plus a 9.6 large Morse tapered pipe for Yamaha receivers.
+Superchops mouthpiece with German shank is a special order only.